How to Easily Improve Your Site Speed

 Now that you have your score, implement the 5 suggestions made in this post, and check your score again.
 You may want to try one thing at a time to see if your score went up or down with each change.

-If you still aren’t happy with your speed, hire a professional.
 Everyone’s site is unique.
 There’s a lot to consider including platform, hosting, theme, etc. A pro can pinpoint where the problem lies and help you drastically improve your site’s performance.

 Take your site speed seriously.
 We live in a fast-paced world where our attention spans are almost non-existent.
 If your site is slow to load, you’ll likely lose your reader’s focus/attention and they’ll close out of your site and go back to scrolling aimlessly.